 Procedures for the collection, preservation, handling and storage of samples prior to analysis (by reference to BS EN ISO 56673 Water Quality.
 Sampling.
 Preservation and handling of water samples;see below); analytical methods (by reference to other British Standards and approved methods) and the statistical treatment of results.

 The selection of the analytical parameters appropriate to the sampled system and life stage.

-At 4 water services we are able to offer our clients with peace of mind that not only do we understand exactly what is right for their systems in terms of treatment, but we also are able to interpret laboratory analysis and trends to understand if there are potential issues within a system before they occur, honing on the “prevention is better than cure” ethos.
+At 4i Water Services we are able to offer our clients peace of mind that not only do we understand exactly what is right for their systems in terms of treatment, but we also are able to interpret laboratory analysis and trends to understand if there are potential issues within a system before they occur, honing in on the “prevention is better than cure” ethos.